Whatsapp Icon

 Stem Cell Transplant

 Stem Cell Transplant - A treatment for multiple myeloma that involves replacing diseased bone marrow with healthy stem cells.
-This can be from the patient's own body (autologous transplant) or from a donor (allogeneic transplant).
+This can be from the patient's own body (autologous transplant) or a donor (allogeneic transplant).

 Chemotherapy